-Students in grades 7-8 must pass five of their classes and earn a minimum GPA of 1.5 on a 4.0 scale each grading period to be eligible to participate in extracurricular activities.
+Students in grades 7-8 must pass a minimum of four of their classes and earn a minimum GPA of 1.5 on a 4.0 scale each grading period to be eligible to participate in extracurricular activities.
 Eligibility begins when report cards are issued and runs until the next notification of grades.
 All incoming seventh graders are eligible the first grading period.